photoprism/photoprism-docs/docs/getting-started/raspberry-pi.md

 ### Getting Updates ###

-Open a terminal and change to the folder where the `docker-compose.yml` file was saved.
-Now run the following commands to download the most recent image from Docker Hub and restart your instance in the background:
+Open a terminal and change to the folder where the `docker-compose.yml` file is located.[^1] Now run the following commands to download the most recent image from Docker Hub and restart your instance in the background: